tripolskypetr/node-ollama-agent-swarm/README.md

 3. The active chat session (agent) in the swarm could be changed [by executing function tool](https://platform.openai.com/docs/assistants/tools/function-calling)

-4. All chat sessions [share the same chat history](https://platform.openai.com/docs/api-reference/messages/getMessage) for all agents.
+4. Each client sessions [share the same chat history](https://platform.openai.com/docs/api-reference/messages/getMessage) for all agents.
 Each client chat history keep the last 25 messages with rotation.
-The chat history implementation is designed to store messages in memory storage (Redis, Tarantool).
+Only `assistant` and `user` messages are shared, the `system` and `tool` messages are agent-scoped so each agent knows only those tools related to It.

-5. Each chat session (agent) has it's [unique system prompt](https://platform.openai.com/docs/api-reference/messages/createMessage#messages-createmessage-role)
+5. Each chat session (agent) has it's [unique system prompt](https://platform.openai.com/docs/api-reference/messages/createMessage#messages-createmessage-role).
+The chat history implementation is designed to store messages in memory storage (Redis, Tarantool)

 **The result**